nosas/blog/toonvision/multiclassification/article.md

 ### Confidence levels

-Recall that the model's output layer produces a probability distribution over the classes as a result of the "softmax" activation.
+Recall that the model's output layer produces a probability distribution over as a result of the softmax activation function.
 The index of the highest probability is the predicted class.
 For example, if we're given the probability distribution [0.1, 0.2, 0.7, 0.1], the predicted class is 2.

 Using `matplotlib`, we can create [stacked horizontal bar charts](https://matplotlib.org/stable/gallery/lines_bars_and_markers/horizontal_barchart_distribution.html) and visualize the confidence levels of the model's predictions.
+We can derive the lowest confidence levels, and their corresponding samples, by sorting the predictions by the lowest maximum probability.
 Below is a stacked bar chart of the 10 least confident predictions.
+Following the bar chart are the respective top 5 least confident samples.

 <figure class="center" style="width:90%;">
     <img src="img/confidence_bottom_10.png" style="width:100%;"/>